User-friendly, Safe and Cost-Effective Organ Removal for Laparoscopic GYN Surgery

-- User-friendly, rapid set up, operation and removal
+• User-friendly, rapid set up and use

 Stav Tori, CEO - Experienced medical device professional with 10 years' experience in developing, manufacturing and clinical testing of medical implants and devices for several biomedical companies such as Carbo-Fix Orthopedics, NMB Medical and Disc-O-Tech.